Your perception and use of money will change with age. Here’s what you can expect as you enter your 20s, 30s, 40s and beyond.

 This is why many “scaminars” – seminars that sell you trading courses, gold buyback schemes, or multi-level marketing gibberish – target this group.
 They know people at this age range are facing critical money decisions, and most have had little preparation.

 Get rich quick schemes, along with false financial gurus, will clamour for your attention at this age.
-The key is to take a deep breath, and stop chasing a quick buck.
+The key is to take a deep breath and stop chasing a quick buck.
 Calm yourself by realising that millions of people have paid for their homes or sent their children through university.
-There is no reason you won’t be able to as well.
+There is no reason you won’t be able to do so as well.

 Next, remember that money is very simple.
-It is about spending less than you earn, and saving at least 20 per cent of your income (until you have six months of your income).
-The rest is noise.
+It is about spending less than you earn, and saving at least 20% of your income (until you have six months of your income).
+And when it comes to paying off debt, look at flexible ways to borrow a little to save a lot.

 Money at the Peak of Your Career (33 to 45)